Zilin-Chen-22/zilinchen.github.io/content/authors/admin/_index.md

 website: ""
 ---

-I'm a third-year undergraduate student in the department of Mechanical Engineering, Tsinghua University.
+I'm a third-year undergraduate student in the school of Mechanical Engineering, Tsinghua University.
 I mainly focus on robotics and control.
+I have working experience with STM32 microcontroller, MATLAB simulation, FRANKA Panda robot, and quadcopter drone.